Mohammad-Saad/smallworld/README.md

--  Open Small worLd project on IDE
+-  Open Small world project on IDE
 -  Open LoginTest.feature file from the IDE
 -  Run the LoginTest.feature file